 There was some discussion among the group on the issue of aquatic plants.
 Alan noted that in discussions with Chris Page and Tommy Boozer these issues would be addressed by the Aquatic Plant Management Council.
-Bill Argentieri noted that the dates of Aquatic Plant Management Council meetings would be posted to the website.
-Alan asked if would be okay if a Memorandum of Understanding could be worked out with DNR addressing this issue and shared with the group and the group agreed that that would be acceptable.
+Bill Argentieri noted that the dates of Aquatic Plant Management Council meetings would be posted to the website as SCE&G is made aware of the meetings.
+Alan asked if it would be okay if a Memorandum of Understanding could be worked out with DNR addressing this issue and shared with the group and the group agreed that that would be acceptable.
 DNR noted that they would send a copy of the MOU they had with Santee Cooper to SCE&G as an example.